truenicoco/slidge/docs/source/glossary.rst

         A way to interact with the gateway component via chat messages, a bit like a shell.

-.. rubric:: Footnotes
+    Command
+        Either an :term:`Ad-hoc Command` or a :term:`Chatbot Command`.
+        Slidge provides the same commands via both interfaces, so they can be used on any client.

+    Roster
+        This is how the "contact list" is called in XMPP.

-.. [#f1] "Legacy" may sound weird since XMPP is pretty old now, but this attempts to follow
-    the convention of :xep:`0100`
+"Legacy" may sound weird since XMPP is pretty old now, but slidge follows the convention of :xep:`0100`.